 To tie together what I thought was a connection, I asked Aaron to help me with the research.

 What is L-Tyrosine?

-L-tyrosine is a naturally-occurring form of tyrosine that in the body is a precursor to dopamine production; the general line of thought here is that by supplementing l-tyrosine, you can essentially up the amount of dopamine your body produces, which is supposed to make you feel better in all sorts of ways from stress reduction, to general mental alertness.
+L-tyrosine is a naturally-occurring form of tyrosine that is a precursor to dopamine production.2 The general line of thinking here is that by supplementing l-tyrosine, you can essentially up the amount of dopamine your body produces, which is supposed to make you feel better in all sorts of ways from stress reduction, to general mental alertness.